MexicoOfficial Name: United Mexican States

 If you are involved in an automobile accident, you may be taken into police custody until it can be determined who is liable and whether you have the ability to pay any penalty.
 If you do not have Mexican liability insurance, you may be prevented from departing the country even if you require life-saving medical care, and you are almost certain to spend some time in jail until all parties are satisfied that responsibility has been assigned and adequate financial satisfaction received.
 Drivers may face criminal charges if injuries or damages are serious.

 Road Safety: Avoid driving on Mexican highways at night.
 Even multi-lane expressways in Mexico often have narrow lanes and steep shoulders.
-Single-vehicle rollover accidents involving U.S. citizens are common, often resulting in death or serious injury to vehicle occupants.
+Single-vehicle rollover accidents are common, often resulting in death or serious injury to vehicle occupants.
 Use extreme caution when approaching towns, driving on curves, and passing large trucks.
-All vehicle occupants should use seatbelts at all times.
+Wear seatbelts at all times.
 Criminal assaults have occurred on highways throughout Mexico; travelers should exercise extreme caution at all times and should use toll (“cuota”) roads rather than the less secure “free” (“libre”) roads whenever possible.
 Always keep car doors locked and windows up while driving, whether on the highway or in town.
 While in heavy traffic, or stopped in traffic, leave enough room between vehicles to maneuver and escape, if necessary.
 In addition, U.S. citizens should not hitchhike or accept rides from or offer rides to strangers anywhere in Mexico.
-Please refer to our Road Safety Overseas for more information.
+Please refer to our Road Safety Page for more information.

 Vehicular traffic in Mexico City is restricted in order to reduce air pollution.
 The restriction is based on the last digit of the vehicle license plate.
 This applies equally to permanent, temporary, and foreign (U.S.) plates.
 For additional information, refer to the Hoy No Circula website (Spanish only) maintained by the Mexico City government.

-For additional information in English concerning Mexican driver’s permits, vehicle inspection, road tax, mandatory insurance, etc., please telephone the Mexican Secretariat of Tourism (SECTUR) at 1-800-44-MEXICO (639-426).
+For additional information concerning Mexican driver’s permits, vehicle inspection, road tax, mandatory insurance, etc., please telephone the Mexican Secretariat of Tourism (SECTUR) at 1-800-44-MEXICO (639-426).
 Travelers can also consult MexOnline for further information regarding vehicle inspection and importation procedures.
 For detailed information in Spanish only, visit Mexican Customs’ website Importación Temporal de Vehículos (“Temporary Importation of Vehicles”).
-Travelers are advised to consult with the Mexican Embassy or the nearest Mexican consulate in the United States for additional, detailed information prior to entering Mexico.
-For travel information for the Baja California peninsula, you can also consult independent websites Travel to Baja or Discover Baja California.
+Travelers are advised to consult with the Mexican Embassy or the nearest Mexican consulate for additional, detailed information prior to entering Mexico.
+For travel information for the Baja California peninsula, you can also consult independent websites Travel to Baja or Discover Baja California.\

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Mexico's Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Mexico's air carrier operations.
 Further information may be found on the FAA safety assessment page.